 Krista has published numerous articles on muscle injury and recovery and serves on a number of national advisory boards including the National Institute of Health.

-She has two teenage children, Sean (19) and Julie (16).
+She has two children, Sean and Julie.
 Julie is a former competitive gymnast who trained many hours a week at a young age.
 As a parent, Krista observed the rigors and challenges high level young gymnasts experience, balancing homework and training.

 It gives Krista a lot of joy to bring a more comprehensive program to Gainesville, FL which embraces children with varying abilities and recognizes the importance of academics in the life of a young athlete.